KxSystems/docs/docs/kb/compression/compressionratio.md

 ## Data

 We used [publicly available](https://ftp.nyse.com/Historical%20Data%20Samples/DAILY%20TAQ/) NYSE TAQ data for this analysis.
-Tables `quote` (180 GB) and `trade` (5.7 GB) were generated using the script [taq.k](https://github.com/KxSystems/kdb-taq).
+Tables `quote` and `trade` were generated using the script [taq.k](https://github.com/KxSystems/kdb-taq).
+Table `quote` had 1.78 billion rows and consumed 180 GB disk space uncompressed.
+Table `trade` was smaller, contained 76 million rows and required 5.7 GB space.
 All tables were parted by the instrument ID (column `Symbol`).
 The data corresponds to a single day in 2022.

 Below you can find some column details, including